toolness/png-baker.js/README.md

   a PNG and immediately re-serializing it doesn't necessarily result in the exact same binary data.

+* Note that choosing "Save Image As..." from the context menu of most browsers will save any `tEXt` chunks in the PNG, but IE10 strips them out.
+One workaround is to intercept `contextmenu` events on the image and use [navigator.msSaveOrOpenBlob()][ie10fix].

 ## License

 Public Domain [CC0 1.0 Universal][cczero].